-Development will be expected to retain well-established features of the landscape, including mature trees, species-rich hedgerows and ponds.
+Development will be expected to retain well-established features of the landscape, including mature trees, species-rich hedgerows, watercourses and other ecological networks together with the habitats alongside them and ponds

 If there is any loss of trees and shrubs as part of development, then new provision must be provided elsewhere on the site.

+- NPPF: Para 115

-RDC: Policy EN1
+- RDC: Policy EN1

-• SRNDP objective: To plan for climate change and work in harmony with the environment to conserve natural resources.
+- SRNDP objective: To plan for climate change and work in harmony with the environment to conserve natural resources.